Man accidently shoots himself, cooks up story to mislead investigators | Law-Order

 ''During interrogation, the boys disclosed that on Wednesday morning, Kumar was carrying a pistol and had shown it to them.
 Kumar then took it inside his room and after a few minutes he and his wife came out of the room and Kumar had a bullet injury. ''They offered to help him but he denied and instead made a call to the police.
 They also saw his wife taking the pistol with her and leaving her room locked,'' he said.

-After the incident, Kumar's wife went missing but she was traced and found at a distant relative's home nearby in the same colony, police said.
+After the incident, Kumar's wife went missing but she was traced to a distant relative's home nearby in the same colony, police said.

+Anshu, who allegedly faked the firing incident along with her husband and made a bogus PCR call, has been arrested while her husband, Kumar, who is presently hospitalised will be arrested after he is declared medically fit by the doctors, he said.

-The pistol along with three live cartridges was recovered, police said.
-Suitable action will also be taken against Kumar, who is presently hospitalised and was previously involved in three cases, including that of murder and Arms Act in 2016 in Ghaziabad district, police said.
+The pistol along with three live cartridges have been recovered, police said.
+Kumar was previously involved in three cases, including that of murder and Arms Act in 2016 in Ghaziabad district, police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)